mend-toolkit/mend-examples/Scripts/Mend SCA/README.md

 ## [SBOM Report Generation](./sbomreports.yml)

 In the above linked example, SPDX and CycloneDX async reports are called from the pipeline.
-The reports can be downloaded from the User Interface or retrieved using [additional APIs](https://docs.mend.io/bundle/api_sca/page/reports_api_-_asynchronous.html)
+The reports can be downloaded from the User Interface or retrieved using [additional API requests](https://docs.mend.io/bundle/api_sca/page/reports_api_-_asynchronous.html)

 <br>